 Donate:

 Many groups working to end hunger and combat food insecurity are always grateful for donations.
-Your contributions to food bank, whether cash or food items, may significantly aid those in need.
+Your contributions to food banks, whether cash or food items, may significantly aid those in need.

 Act Now to Combat Food Insecurity

-The United States is frequently cited as having the planet's most plentiful land.
-Millions of children, who make up more than a tenth of our population, deal with food insecurity even though we produce more than we can consume.
+Although the United States is frequently cited as having the planet's most plentiful land, millions of children, who make up more than a tenth of our population, face food insecurity even though we produce more than we can consume.

 While various elements contribute to food insecurity, poverty is the most blatant and responsible.